Madhumitha1711/FashionShopping_React/README.md

 * Login/sign up Functionality is implemented
 * List of all available categories are fetched
 * Products are loaded based on selected category
-* Add to cart functionality and cart summary page is implemented.
+* Add to cart functionality and checkout page is implemented.

 To-do list:
 * Integrate app with firebase
-* Integrate stripe payment with checkout functionality
+* Integrate stripe payment with checkout page.

 ## Status
 Project is: _in progress